ROCm/omniperf/src/docs/profiling.md

 ```
 You'll notice two stages in *default* Omniperf profiling.
 The first stage collects all the counters needed for Omniperf analysis (omitting any filters you've provided).
 The second stage collects data for the roofline analysis (this stage can be disabled using `--no-roof`)

-At the end of the profiling, all resulting csv files should be located in the SOC specific target directory, e.g., mi200.
+At the end of the profiling, all resulting csv files should be located in a SOC specific target directory, e.g.:
+  - "mi200" for the AMD Instinct (tm) MI-200 family of accelerators
+  - "mi100" for the AMD Instinct (tm) MI-100 family of accelerators
+etc.  The SOC names are generated as a part of Omniperf, and do not necessarily distinguish between different accelerators in the same family (e.g., an AMD Instinct (tm) MI-210 vs an MI-250)

 > Note: Additionally, you'll notice a few extra files.
 An SoC parameters file, *sysinfo.csv*, is created to reflect the target device settings.
 All profiling output is stored in *log.txt*.
 Roofline specific benchmark results are stored in *roofline.csv*.